 Leslie Knope may order online gift items for Galentine’s day.
 She’ll likely take careful time and consideration reading through reviews before deciding which present she should get her best friend Ann.

 But besides research and commerce, Leslie does not engage heavily in social media.

 You’ll reach these shoppers by getting your site in listings and articles about your ecommerce niche.
 Check out sites like Wantering and RetailMeNot to get your site listed, and attract serious buyers.

 Passive Users are less engaged online than other personas.
 Only 41 percent feel they’re missing out when they don’t check their social networks daily.
 But they do appreciate the convenience of ecommerce and are more likely to shop on a mobile device.

 Parks & Rec Passive User: Chris Traeger

 Proactive Protectors are guarded when it comes to sharing online.
-They are unlikely to use social networking sites and are very active in managing their privacy.
-They shop online because it saves them time, but are not willing to trade information about themselves to access deals.
+They’re unlikely to use social networking sites and are very active in managing their privacy.
+They shop online because it saves them time, but aren’t willing to trade information about themselves to access deals.

 Parks & Rec Proactive Protector: Ron Swanson

 Ron Swanson does not like technology, and really loves his privacy.
 He will not share information about himself, and he will only shop online when it is to his extreme benefit.